TyshaunKnight/ticket-lifecycle/README.md

 <img width="908" height="703" alt="Screenshot 2025-10-15 at 6 13 38 PM" src="https://github.com/user-attachments/assets/fc821874-2b00-450f-a6c6-9efa22e70fd2" />
 </p>
 <p>
-Each action done within the ticket and tracked and can be seen by those invloved with it.
-Here we can see the last message where Jane explains what she will be doing to further investigate and pin point what the issue is.
+Each action done within the ticket and tracked and can be seen by those involved with it.
+Here we can see the last message where Jane explains what she will be doing to further investigate and pinpoint what the issue is.
 </p>
 <br />